 Also, a low FODMAP diet does not address the well-established global IBS diet trigger foods such as fats and other GI stimlulants or irritants (red meat, dairy, fried foods, soda pop, coffee, caffeine, etc.).
 Nor does a low FODMAP diet address the critical need with IBS to distinguish between soluble fiber versus insoluble fiber.

-The original author of the FODMAP approach in Australia, Sue Shepherd, touched on these crucial issues in her actual scientific research papers, but somehow that info is often dropped as her research is disseminated down the line to America, and from medical papers to more patient-oriented publications.
+The original author of the low FODMAP diet, Dr. Sue Shepherd at Monash University in Australia, touched on these crucial issues in her actual scientific research papers, but somehow that info is often dropped as her research is disseminated down the line to America, and from medical papers to more patient-oriented publications.
 If you follow a low FODMAP diet, make sure you are accounting for this oversight.

 There is an IBS diet cheat sheet you can print out that will give you quick and easy food lists for these concerns.

 Remember that with IBS, it is also a matter of HOW you eat, not just WHAT you eat.

 Get your foundation diet of Eating for IBS established and see how you do with that.
 You might not need to take things any further.
 If you do, then once you're at that point you can add in the low FODMAPS restrictions and see if that offers additional help.